Standard Development Life Cycle

 Free Play Testing-- Let somebody walk through the test plan.
 User based testing should be

-intuitive.
+is intuitive.
 Take note of what struggles he or she my have.
-Does there need to be a change in
+Does there need to be a

 Software--Use a program to run scripts, generate simulated transactions that will test

-more people at the same time?
-Make sure the application can handle same processes executing
+handle 5 or more people at the same time?
+Make sure the application can handle same

-a potential error if it occurs in the real world.
-If errors were found run the same test data
+maybe a potential error if it occurs in the real world.
+If errors were found run the same

-through process again and make sure that enhancement have fixed the problem and also verify
+test data through process again and make sure that enhancement have fixed the problem

-it has not caused another problem.
-Sarbanes-Oxley also requires saving of test data.
+and also verify it has not caused another problem.
+Sarbanes-Oxley also requires saving

 When the testing is complete, the next step is the